One of the most popular supplement categories on the market today is protein powders.

 That is another reason why drinking a whey isolate after workouts is so great.
 It will help you reach a more optimal amount of protein on a daily basis.

 When it comes to your daily protein intake, whey concentrate can also be helpful.
-We know an isolate protein is a rapid assimilation protein, so what is a whey concentrate considered?
+We now know that whey protein isolate is a rapid assimilation protein, but what is a whey concentrate considered?
 It can be referred to as a sustained assimilation protein.

 This does not make it useless though, because whey concentrates are a great option if you need to increase your protein throughout the day.